top of page

 Navigating the landscape of home loans can be a complex task, especially when considering options like FHA loans.
 Though attractive for their low down payment, the FHA has guidelines such as the 100 Mile Rule that may impact your ability to get multiple FHA loans.

-This blog post provides detailed insights into what the FHA 100 mile rule is and how it affects homeowners looking to utilize their current residence as rental property while financing another home with an FHA mortgage.
+In this post, we’ll break down what the FHA 100 Mile Rule is, how it works, and how it can affect homeowners who wish to convert their current residence into a rental property while financing another home with an FHA mortgage.

 Ready to learn?
 Let's dive right in!